And Lo,

 Because, still, at that point, we see a man, who, like so many of us, still hopes and strives, kicks back and wants, grasps for it, frustrated and sad.

-A while back I was looking into HTTP GETs timing out over the loopback interface.
-Big server, plenty of headroom, no network in the path — just curl talking to nginx on the same box.
-Should have taken under a second.
-Was hitting my 10s timeout instead.
+Ok so.
+A while back I'm chasing HTTP GETs that time out.
+Over loopback.
+Big server, tons of headroom, no network in the path, just curl talking to nginx on the same goddamn box.
+This should take, what, a millisecond.
+It was hitting my 10s timeout instead.
 Not every request.
-Just some of them.
+That's the part that gets you.

-First thing you do is check the error log.
+First thing you do, obviously, is check the error log.
 Nothing.
 Access log?
-Everything looks normal. syslog?
-Nothing of interest. dmesg?
+Every line looks fine.
+Syslog?
+Nothing interesting. dmesg?
 Clean.
-No OOM, no kernel weirdness, the box wasn't even sweating.
+No OOM, no kernel weirdness, the box isn't even breaking a sweat.
+So now you're nowhere, holding a server that times out for no reason it'll admit to.

-So I did the most basic thing imaginable.
-Wrote a small bash loop that fired GETs at the server forever and printed how many requests it had done since the last timeout.
-Then I sat there and watched logs scroll by in another terminal, waiting to see if anything suspicious happened in syslog at the moment a timeout occurred.
+So I did the dumbest possible thing.
+Wrote a little bash loop that just fires GETs forever and prints how many it's done since the last timeout.
+And then I sat there.
+Watching logs scroll in another terminal.
+Waiting to see if anything so much as twitched in syslog at the exact moment a request died.

-And then it occured to me that there was a way to match curl's timeouts to nginx's access log lines.
+And then it occurs to me, oh, there's a way to actually tie curl's timeouts to nginx's log lines.
 The server was already logging the User-Agent.
-So instead of just printing the iteration number to my terminal, I started sending it as the User-Agent of each request:
+So instead of printing the iteration number to my own terminal where it does nothing, I started shoving it into the User-Agent of every request:

 i=0